cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

 ### Optional Conjur Authentication Validation

-The Kubernetes cluster prep Helm chart tests include an optional test that will attempt to authenticate with your Conjur instance.
+The Conjur config cluster prep Helm chart tests include an optional test that will attempt to authenticate with your Conjur instance.
 The Conjur authentication validation testing requires the configuration of a special "validator" host ID in Conjur security policy that supports Conjur Kubernetes